aitenea/alkyne-borylation-ml/visualization/README.md

 # Visualization tasks
 The [visualization.ipynb](https://github.com/aitenea/alkyne-borylation-ml/blob/main/visualization/visualization.ipynb) notebook contains some of data visualization tasks performed and reproduces some of the figures that can be found in the paper.
-An .html file is also provided so that the results can be seen without running the full notebook.